THE LINUX FOUNDATION PROJECTS

 • Observe infrastructure metrics in the Workload Fleet Manager

 • Support for multi-node clusters as edge devices.
-Single node clusters are supported
+Single-node clusters are supported

 • Policy enforcement on edge devices